rvarago/rvarago.github.io/_posts/2020-10-02-crosscompiling-cpp-dockcross.md

 > We sometimes refer to the whole build chain as "compilation", and often to cross-toolchain as a cross-compiler.
 That should be fine™.

-We need a cross-toolchain for each specific platform where would like to execute code on, say ARMv7 + Linux.
+We need a cross-toolchain for each specific platform where would like to execute our program on, say ARMv7 + Linux.

 There are plenty of ways to get a toolchain.
 Generally, they boil down to (i) compile one from sources, (ii) use a pre-built toolchain.